How to Make Chicken Stock

-As convenient as canned broth may be, there is no substitute for rich, velvety homemade chicken stock.
-Simmer chicken, vegetables, seasonings, and water for a few hours to make your own.
+As convenient as canned stock may be, there is no substitute for rich, velvety homemade chicken stock.
+Simmer bony chicken pieces, vegetables, seasonings, and water for hours to make your own.
 Here's how.

 Combine the chicken pieces, carrots, and onion in a large, shallow roasting pan.
 Distribute the chicken and vegetables evenly around the pan.
 Bake, uncovered, for 30 minutes or until well browned, turning occasionally.
 Drain off fat.
 Place the chicken, carrots, and onion in a 10-quart Dutch oven or kettle.

 After removing the chicken and vegetables, pour 1/2 cup water into the roasting pan, scraping up the flavorful browned bits from the bottom of the pan.
 Pour this liquid into the Dutch oven.